BalamiRR/E-Commerce/README.md

 ## Search for Product

-  Search for products which are includes (Books, Coffee Mugs, Mouse Pads, Luggage Tagss)
+  Search for products which are includes (Books, Coffee Mugs, Mouse Pads, Luggage Tags)

   ![alt text](./SearchProduct.png)